litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.05
+	- Compatibility update with new BG paperdoll data.
+	- Rewrote the Keyring code to use a static class.
 version: 0.11.04
 	- Fixed several bugs in usecode, and added an updated tfa.dat file to make fresh fish work.